MinikubeAddon/watchpod/README.md

 <br>

 ## Applying Manifest Directly
-Watchpod can be used on Minikube or Docker for Windows/Mac.
+Watchpod can be used on Minikube or Docker for Mac.
 Please see the demo folder for specifics.
 `kubectl apply -f https://raw.githubusercontent.com/MinikubeAddon/watchpod/master/watchpod.yaml`
 <br>